Natural Foods That Lower Blood Pressure Quickly

 One cup of chopped broccoli provides about 8% and 4% of potassium and magnesium, respectively.

-Check out this short video showing you "How Not to Die from High Blood pressure".
+Check out this short video explaining to you "How Not to Die from High Blood pressure".

 But it’s not the minerals that matter so much in this case.

 This natural antioxidant compound is shown to prevent cardiovascular disease including hypertension.